 - Bring applesauce to a boil, stirring to prevent sticking.

-- Fit 2 piece lids and process in a water bath canner for 20 minutes (pints and quarts).
+- Once the water is boiling, process for 20 minutes (pints and quarts).

 Barbara Welch says